QbaoChain/qbe/README.md

 *

-What is Qtc Core?
+What is Qbe Core?
 ------------------------------------

-Qtc Core is our primary mainnet wallet.
+Qbe Core is our primary mainnet wallet.
 It implements a full node and is capable of storing, validating, and distributing all history of the Qbao network.
-Qtc Core is considered the reference implementation for the Qtum network.
+Qbe Core is considered the reference implementation for the Qtum network.

-Qtc Core currently implements the following:
+Qbe Core currently implements the following:

-* Sending/Receiving Qtc
+* Sending/Receiving Qbe
 * Sending/Receiving QRC20 tokens on the Qbao network
 * Staking and creating blocks for the Qbao network
 * Creating and interacting with smart contracts